lukeed/regexparam/readme.md

 An object with shape of `{ keys, pattern }` is returned, where `pattern` is the `RegExp` and `keys` is an array of your parameter name(s) in the order that they appeared.

 Unlike [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp), this module does not create a `keys` dictionary, nor mutate an existing variable.
 Also, this only ships a parser, which only accept strings.
-Simiarly, and most importantly, `regexparam` **only** handles basic pathing operators:
+Similarly, and most importantly, `regexparam` **only** handles basic pathing operators:

 * Static (`/foo`, `/foo/bar`)
 * Parameter (`/:title`, `/books/:title`, `/books/:genre/:title`)